Aton143/trader/README.md

 An in-development game engine with very few dependencies for a small puzzle game.
 Formerly, a multiplatform trading client and GUI.
 Do you understand why it's called "trader"?

 ## What trader can do
 This project is still in its early stages, so to say.
-Right now, it supports HTTPS using a blocking- and sockets-based architecture sockets on Windows and has a Direct3D 11 rendering backend, running at 60fps with ease.
+Right now, it supports Windows and has a Direct3D 11 rendering backend, running at 60fps with ease.
 On Linux, development is underway for X11-based system using OpenGL as the rendering backend (work can be found on the linux-bootstrap branch).
 It has the infrastructure to do shader hot-reloads, instrumented profiling, logging asserts, frame buffer captures, visual debugging, plots, text editing, and more!
 One might say it's awesome!

 ## Currently working on
-- Linux build on linux-bootstrap branch
+- Getting mulithreaded systems up and running
+    - [x] Run DX11 commands on separate thread
-- OpenGL renderer build-up and general rendering system cleanup
+    - [ ] Complete I/O reads and writes on pseudo-job system
-- Getting user input on Linux
-- General feature parity with Windows

 ## Planned features
 - [ ] Linux!
 Oh, no..., but going